arusk2/arusk2/README.md

 ### Hi there 👋
-I have a Masters degree in Computer Science and experience with full stack web developement.
+I have a Masters degree in Computer Science and experience with full stack web development.
 I am interested in artificial intelligence and machine learning, explainable AI, and the ethics of employing AI/ML tools.

 <!--
 **arusk2/arusk2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.